The 10 Greatest Porsches Of All Time

 Since Porsche‘s birth in 1948 in Gmund, Austria, the company’s cars have been focused on speed.
 At first the challenge was how to wring maximum performance from the available parts—in this case, Volkswagen Beetle running gear.

 Soon, however, Porsche returned to Germany, establishing its Stuttgart headquarters and its legacy of building one incredible car after another.
 Some of the company’s best cars have been everyday production models, some have been track-focused thoroughbreds, but all have hewed to the Porsche ethos of superior engineering.

-If French chefs can device ways to make even distasteful-sounding delicacies unexpectedly delicious (witness the transformation of the humble snail to escargot), then brilliant German engineers could surely make rear-engined cars as agile as ballerinas, right?
-Here, ten models that exemplify Porsche's engineering mastery.
+If French chefs can devise ways to make even distasteful-sounding delicacies unexpectedly delicious (witness the transformation of the humble snail to escargot), then brilliant German engineers could surely make rear-engined cars as agile as ballerinas, right?
+Here, ten models that exemplify Porsche’s engineering mastery.